najlasadek/EECE490_ps3_problem4/README.md

 - RMSprop (lr=0.001)

 ## Using the code
--have main.py in the same folder as the codes in src -run main.py
+- have main.py in the same folder as the codes in src
+- run main.py